-This Is When Kids Are Old Enough to Stay Home Alone, According to Moms
+This Is When Kids Are Old Enough to Stay Home Alone, According to Moms (and the Law)

-In a survey by security company ADT, nearly 70 percent of respondents say the sweet-spot age for when kids can start staying home alone is between the ages of 12 and 15 years old.
-Only 3 percent believe you should wait until your child is at least 18 years old, and only 2 percent think a child of 7 years or younger is fine to be left unsupervised.
+In a survey by security company ADT, nearly 70 percent of respondents agreed that the sweet-spot age for when kids can start staying home alone is somewhere between the ages of 12 and 15 years old.
+Only 3 percent of survey-takers believed parents should wait until their child is at least 18 years old, and only 2 percent thought a child of 7 years or younger is fine to be left unsupervised.

-If you're nervous about leaving your kids home on their own, the best way to ease anxiety is to make your home as safe and secure as possible and give yourself (and your family) peace of mind.
-Make a list of emergency contacts, show them how to lock the doors and windows, make sure they know not to turn on the oven or stove while you're gone, and get a trusted neighbor to check in on them.
+If you're nervous about leaving your kids home alone, the best way to ease anxiety is to make your home as safe and secure as possible to give yourself (and your family) peace of mind.
+Make a list of emergency contacts; show them how to lock all the doors and windows; make sure they know not to turn on the oven or stove while you're gone, and get a trusted neighbor to check in on them.

 If you have no choice but to leave your (old-enough) kids unattended for long stretches of time, it's absolutely worth investing in a home security system, especially one with video capabilities (a feature favored by 74 percent of ADT survey respondents).